SwathiVinod19/employee-tracker-mysql/README.md

 ## Acknowledgements

-I would like to thank my tutor, Instructor, TA and peers for their support and guidance
+I struggled at multiple areas in this challenge.
+I would like to thank my tutor, Instructor, TA and peers for their support and guidance.